-There are many home remedies and lifestyle modifications you can try to reduce hemorrhoids.
+You can try many home remedies and lifestyle modifications to reduce hemorrhoids.

-It’s a good idea not to ignore them, since untreated hemorrhoids may get worse with time and may cause complications such as increased pain, or in rare cases anemia from bleeding.
+It’s best not to ignore them, though.
+Untreated hemorrhoids may get worse with time and cause complications such as increased pain or, in rare cases, anemia from bleeding.

-You may also need to reach out to your doctor to diagnose and treat your hemorrhoids.
-Since hemorrhoids are not the only cause of bleeding near your anus, it’s always a good idea to speak to your doctor if you notice new bleeding when you wipe or in your stool.
+You may need to reach out to a healthcare professional to diagnose and treat your hemorrhoids.
+Since hemorrhoids are not the only cause of bleeding near your anus, it’s always a good idea to speak with a doctor if you notice new bleeding when you wipe or in your stool.

 - Use wipes or pads that contain witch hazel.

-- Use gentle, flushable wipes when you use the toilet.
+- Use gentle, flushable wipes when you have a bowel movement.

 - Use a sitz bath or soak in clean warm water for 10 minutes at a time a few times a day.

 - Take Epsom salt baths in warm water that’s not too hot.